 Per Frithiofson blocks informing parents

 So he decided that the Word file ATSEEE prepared and already shared with their clients and Luxembourg 1 school cannot be shared with parents of Luxembourg 2 school.
-His reasoning is because text might include personal data and the school can’t share this information without having a non-disclosure agreement with ATSEEE.
+His reasoning is because the text might include personal data and the school can’t share this information without having a non-disclosure agreement with ATSEEE.

 Basically, he’s blaming others for reporting illegal activities in the school he’s leading and doesn’t care about the fact that the school is still not ready for General Data Protection Regulation that was implemented on 25.05.2018.